haven-protocol-org/haven-web-app/README.md

 #### Build & Develop

 1. Navigate to client folder
-2. Build the app for the environment
+2. Build the app for given environment
-3. Start the app
+3. Start the app for given environment

 ```bash
 cd client